edgelesssys/contrast/docs/docs/examples/emojivoto.md

 The Contrast Coordinator issues mesh certificates after successfully validating workloads.
 These certificates can be used for secure inter-deployment communication.
-The Initializer sends an attestation report to the Coordinator, retrieves certificates and a private key in return and writes them to a `volumeMount`.
+The Initializer sends an attestation report to the Coordinator, retrieves certificates bound to it's provided public key and writes them to a `volumeMount`.
 The service mesh sidecar is configured to use the credentials from the `volumeMount` when communicating with other parts of the deployment over mTLS.
 The public facing frontend for voting uses the mesh certificate without client authentication.